luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

 the physical one.
 In particular,
-inspired by the Roman model for service composition \cite{berardi2003automatic,berardi2005automatic}, they consider smart manufacturing scenarios where DTs of physical systems - or, simply, twins - provide stateful services wrapping the functionalities of machines and tasks of human operators.
+inspired by the Roman model for service composition (Berardi et al., 2003) (Berardi et al., 2005) <d-cite key="berardi2003automatic"> berardi2003automatic </d-cite> <d-cite key="berardi2005automatic"> berardi2005automatic </d-cite>, they consider smart manufacturing scenarios where DTs of physical systems - or, simply, twins - provide stateful services wrapping the functionalities of machines and tasks of human operators.